Photography in the beautiful RHS Rosemoor Garden, north Devon

 This will open their page for this course in a new window.

-This summer garden photography couse will cover an afternoon and evening of photography in the beautiful and famous gardens at Rosemoor, near the town of Great Torrington, in north Devon.
+This spring garden photography couse will cover a day of photography in the beautiful and famous gardens at Rosemoor, near the town of Great Torrington, in north Devon.

-During this afternoon and evening of photography we will make the most of the opportunities created by the springtime blaze of colour that should be close to its peak at this time, as a host of plant species come into flower.
+During this time we will make the most of the opportunities created by the springtime blossoms and early leafing that will be well under way at this time, as a host of plant species come into flower.

 What I’ll be teaching